devonzuegel/ketchup-club/README.md

     - [ ] Filter for people who don't have tokens
     - [ ] What if the user has multiple devices?
     - [ ] What if the user disables push notifications from iOS settings, rather than via the app?
+- [ ] Give people a way to set how long they'll be online for, rather than just the default `setOfflineAfterNMins` value
 - [ ] Fix sign in page dark mode

+## Phase 3: Before making it public

 - [ ] Have the PhoneInput component autosuggest the user's phone number.
 Note: This may require forking the library and adding the feature
 - [ ] Add friends
   - [ ] Lucie L

-## Phase 3: Before making it public

 - [ ] Style the whole app to match the design in Figma
 - [ ] Add idea of "friends" and "friend requests", rather than having all users be friends with each other
 - [ ] Make friend search actually work